berndprach/berndprach.github.io/_posts/2024-06-26-1LipschitzLayersCompared.md

 In order to create classifiers that are **guaranteed** to be free of adversarial examples, many recent works have proposed methods of parameterizing 1-Lipschitz networks.
+These networks have the property that they can only move inputs closer togethre, and never further apart.

-We call a function, a layer or a network <ins>1-Lipschitz</ins> if the difference of two outputs is at most as big as the difference of the corresponding two inputs, or mathematically:
+Mathematically, we call a function, a layer or a network <ins>1-Lipschitz</ins> if the difference of two outputs is at most as big as the difference of the corresponding two inputs:

 $$ ||f(x) - f(y)||_2 \le ||x - y||_2 $$